 This includes vapes.
 And really you shouldn’t have any tobacco products, right?

-Study for the ACT online, for free, with The Olive Book’s ACT course.
+Study for the ACT online with Olive Book’s ACT course.
 Between animated explanation videos and hundreds of practice problems, studying with The Olive Book is a guaranteed score boost.
-Head to www.olive-book.com to enroll for free!
+Head to www.olive-book.com to enroll!